What is auto Insurance?

 Personal Injury Protection Auto Insurance Coverage

-Personal injury protection (PIP) is a common coverage that is required in some U.S. states.
+Personal injury protection (PIP) car insurance is a common coverage required in some states.
 It is medical coverage for you and your passengers.
 If you are injured in an accident, regardless of who caused the accident, PIP will help pay for some of your medical bills.
 This is helpful if you are seriously injured or have poor health insurance, as PIP will pick up some of the bills.

 PIP also helps pay for injury-related expenses, such as lost wages or childcare, if you can’t work or care for your children because of your injuries.
 It will also help cover funeral costs if someone passes away in a car accident.